vuhung16au/ai-powerpoint-translator/README.md

 ## Adding Support for Additional Languages

-While the tool officially supports 28 languages, you can attempt to use other languages listed in the `lang-code.json` file.
+While the tool officially supports the languages mentioned above, you can attempt to use other languages listed in the `lang-code.json` file.
 The translation quality may vary based on the LLM model's capabilities with those languages.

 To optimize translation for a specific language: